Holden (singer)

-Joseph Carta, known professionally as Holden (born 15 February 2000) is an Italian singer-songwriter and record producer.
+Joseph Carta (born 15 February 2000), known professionally as Holden, is an Italian singer-songwriter and record producer.

 Early life and education

 Born in Rome in 2000 and raised in the EUR and Montagnola neighborhoods, Joseph Carta is the third and youngest child of singer Paolo Carta and his first wife Rebecca Galli; he has two older biological brothers, Jader and Jacopo, and a younger half-sister, Paola, born from his father's relationship with singer-songwriter Laura Pausini.

 His first approach to music was through EDM productions, and later through DJing in Roman nightclubs.
 After graduating from the Giuseppe Peano linguistic high school (Rome), he dedicated himself full-time to writing his first songs, first in English and then in Italian.

 Career

 2019: Il giovane Holden

 His stage name was born as a tribute to the novel The Catcher in the Rye by the American writer J. D. Salinger, in which the artist identifies with the protagonist Holden Caulfield.

-On March 24, 2019, he released his debut EP Il giovane Holden, which includes the song of the same name along with the songs "Se stava bene con te" and "Io rimango qua".
+On 24 March 2019, he released his debut EP Il giovane Holden, which includes the song of the same name along with the songs "Se stava bene con te" and "Io rimango qua".
 In the same year, the singles "Come le altre", "Na na na" (which was certified gold followed by a platinum record), "Non fa per me" and "Cadiamo insieme" (certified gold record) were released.